 A student must successfully complete the course by receiving an A, B, or C letter grade.
-If a student receives a C-, D, or an F as a final grade in the nursing major, the student must repeat the course.
+If a student receives a C-, D, F, Satisfactory (S), or Pass (P) as a final grade in the nursing major, the student must repeat the course.
 For each course retaken, the most recent grade will be computed into the GPA.
 The failing grade remains on the student transcript.
 In the event that the student is unable to successfully complete a nursing course the second time with a C or above, the student will be dismissed from the nursing program (see Dismissal Policy).
 A student may drop a nursing course if it is within the University time frame limits.